Inbibo/adonisfx_docs/docs/documentation/maya/ui_overview.md

 #### Sensors

 - **Connection Editor**.
 Launches the [Connection Editor](tools.md#adonisfx-sensors-connection-editor) UI.
-This tool will assist us to connect easily the locators and sensors output plugs to the AdonisFX deformer nodes.
+This tool will assist with the connectivity of the locators and sensors output plugs with the AdonisFX deformer nodes.

 <figure markdown>
   ![AdonisFX Menu Edit Sensors](images/adonis_menu_connection_editor.png){width=30%}